more-cars/rest-api/README.md

 ## Databases

 All databases (except in local environment) require a password.
-The deployment scripts are configured to expect it to be provided via a "Kubernetes Secret" with the name `db-credentials`, containing the key-value pair `password=the_password`.
+The deployment scripts expect it as "Kubernetes Secret" with the name `db-credentials`, containing the key-value pair `password=the_password`.

-From the command line those secrets can be created via:
+In Minikube this secret is automatically added when deploying the app for the first time.
+For the GKE environments this needs to be done manually.

+Changing the (initial) password requires two steps.
+First, override the secret in Kubernetes:

 ```
 kubectl delete secret db-credentials \